 Press & Media

-Lunapads International is a women-owned mission driven business based in Vancouver, Canada.
-Our mission is to help menstruators have healthier and more positive experiences of their menstrual cycles, and by extension, their bodies overall.
-Our team is made up of a passionate group who believe that using natural menstrual products is a creative and empowering way to honor and care for ourselves and the planet.
+Lunapads.com is a women-owned mission driven business based in Vancouver, Canada.
+Our mission is to help our customers have healthier and more positive experiences of their menstrual cycles, and by extension, their bodies overall.
+Our team is made up of a passionate group who believe that using reusable menstrual products is a creative and empowering way to honor and care for ourselves and the planet

 How did Lunapads start?